RESOURCES

 Principles of Power Conversion

-No matter what type of electronic device, be it a consumer-based product such as computers, cell phones, game systems and the more industrial-based OEM monitoring and control systems, they all have one common requirement for their operation - a reliable and stable source of DC power.
+No matter what type of electronic device, be it a consumer-based product such as computers, cell phones, game systems, or the more industrial-based OEM monitoring and control systems, they all have one common requirement for their operation - a reliable and stable source of DC power.
+Batteries play a key role as energy storage systems, helping to maintain a stable power supply and enabling the integration of renewable energy sources.

 There are three types of power conversion devices in use today: the AC/DC power supply, the DC/DC converter, and the DC/AC inverter.
+DC/AC inverters convert direct current (DC) from a DC source into alternating current (AC), and are essential for applications such as renewable energy systems and uninterruptible power supplies.
 Of the three, AC/DC power supplies and DC/DC converters are the most commonly used.

-The linear power, by converting AC line voltage to DC output power perform several functions:
+Linear Power Supply: The linear power supply, by converting AC line voltage to DC output power, performs several functions:

 - Input transformer; changes the high AC line voltage via step down to a more suitable low-voltage as required by the system circuitry - usually from 3.3V to 24V.

-- Input rectifiers; changes the stepped-down AC voltage to DC voltage.
+- Input rectifiers change the stepped-down AC voltage to DC voltage.

-- Output regulation; through the use of series regulator components, provides constant output voltage in relation to line, load, and temperature changes.
+- Output regulation, through the use of series regulator components, provides a constant output voltage in relation to line, load, and temperature changes.

-- Isolation; electrically separates the input d output of the power supply to provide both safety and line noise isolation.
+- Isolation: electrically separates the input and output of the power supply to provide both safety and line noise isolation.

+Switching converters operate by rapidly turning power transistors on and off, temporarily storing energy in inductors and capacitors before releasing it at the required voltage.
+Switching converters can deliver efficiencies between 85% to 95% by minimizing power waste through a duty cycle approach.
 The switching power supply has the advantage of a wider input voltage range than its linear counterpart.
 The linear power supply input range is usually +/-10% and has a direct effect on the efficiency of the supply.
-With a switching supply there is little or no effect of the input voltage swing on the efficiency, and the input range is usually 50-100% by use of universal or auto switch line controls.
+With a switching supply, there is little or no effect of the input voltage swing on the efficiency, and the input range is usually 50-100% by use of universal or auto switch line controls.

 The inherent wider input voltage range of a switcher makes the power supply useful under brownout conditions.
 Also, by using auto switch or universal input control circuitry, switching power supplies no longer require mechanical import range jumpers to automatically adapt to worldwide input line voltage differences, greatly simplifying their application.

-Another population switching configuration is known as the forward converter.
-Although the forward converter bears some similarity to the fly back type, there are some key differences.
+Forward Converter: Another population switching configuration is known as the forward converter.
+Although the forward converter bears some similarity to the flyback type, there are some key differences.
 The forward converter does not store significant energy in the transformer, but rather in the output inductor.
-When the transistor switches on, and output voltages generated in the secondary current flows through the diode into the inductor.
+When the transistor switches on, the output voltages generated in the secondary current flow through the diode into the inductor.
 The longer the on-time of the switch relative to the off time, the higher the average secondary voltage and the higher the open current load.

 Boost Regulator: A similar circuit is the boost regulator, which operates like a buck regulator except that the output voltage in this case is higher than the input voltage.
 The output voltage is equal to the input voltage plus the voltage is determined by the switching element.

-Push-Pull Converter: The push pull converter is a variant of the forward converter, with the exception that two switch elements are used on the primary site of the transformer.
+Push-Pull Converter: The push-pull converter is a variant of the forward converter, with the exception that two switch elements are used on the primary side of the transformer.

 Full and Half Bridge Converters: Another commonly employed topology is the half or full bridge converters, which have variations of the forward converter.
 The only difference here is the difference in which the transformer primary is driven.

-Power Factor Correction: The intricacies of power factor effects are complex; in essence, the power factor of an AC system is defined as the ratio of the real power flowing to load the apparent power, normally quantified as a number between 0 and 1, frequently expressed as a efficiency rating percentage.
+Power Factor Correction: The intricacies of power factor effects are complex; in essence, the power factor of an AC system is defined as the ratio of the real power flowing to the load to the apparent power, normally quantified as a number between 0 and 1, frequently expressed as an efficiency rating percentage.

-Switch mode power supplies, by nature of their design draw current from the AC line in short pulses when the mains instantaneous voltage exceeds the voltage across the bulk input capacitor during the remaining portion of the AC cycle that this capacitor provides energy to.
-This results in high harmonic content and relatively low power factor, creating extra load on the utility lines.
-These harmonics can be removed through the use of Filter banks, but such large filtering capability can be expensive to implement.
+Switch-mode power supplies, by nature of their design, draw current from the AC line in short pulses when the mains' instantaneous voltage exceeds the voltage across the bulk input capacitor during the remaining portion of the AC cycle that this capacitor provides energy to.
+This results in high harmonic content and a relatively low power factor, creating extra load on the utility lines.
+These harmonics can be removed through the use of Filter banks, but such a large filtering capability can be expensive to implement.

 - Input Voltage and Frequency